0Days0Hours0Minutes0Seconds

-Virtus Global Games is the pinnacle event for athletes with an intellectual impairment, to compete in elite sports.
-It is specifically designed to be conducted every four years, in the preceding year to the Paralympics.
+The Virtus Global Games are the pinnacle elite sports event for athletes with an intellectual impairment in the world.
+They take place every four years, in the preceding year to the Paralympic Games.

-Thousands of athletes from around the world gather every four years to compete for medals in sports including athletics, swimming, table tennis, rowing, basketball, futsal, tennis, taekwondo, and cycling.
+Around 1000 athletes from around the world compete for medals in sports including athletics, swimming, table tennis, rowing, basketball, futsal, tennis, taekwondo, and cycling.
 Demonstration events are also included at every edition.
 These reflect the most popular sports of the host nation not already on the Virtus programme.

-Many athletes who have made their major international debut at the Global Games have gone on to win Paralympic titles.
-Virtus athletes in athletics, swimming and table tennis from the Global Games 2019 will represent their countries at the Tokyo 2020 Paralympics.
-The Virtus Global Games 2023 event will provide a world class platform for athletes with an intellectual impairment on the Journey to Paris 2024.
+Many athletes who have made their major international debut at the Global Games have gone on to win Paralympic titles in athletics, swimming and table tennis.

 Three years after the organisation was launched in 1986, the first multi-sport event for athletes with an intellectual impairment were held in Harnosand, Sweden, in 1989, named ‘the 1st World Games for Athletes with an Intellectual Disability’.
 Thereafter, the event was called INAS Global Games.